 What are the Hazards?
-(What can go wrong) Who might be Harmed & Existing Control Measures (What are you already doing to manage Risk Rating with controls in place ols in Additional Controls Required (Where the existing controls are Action: By Action: By Additional Action How? the hazards/risks?)
+(What can go wrong) Who might be Harmed & Existing Control Measures (What are you already doing to manage Risk Rating place with contro ols in Additional Controls Required (Where the existing controls are Action: By Action: By Additional Action (what can go wrong) How? the hazards/risks?)
 Likelihood Impact / Severity Risk Rating Score insufficient to reduce the risk to an acceptable level) Use the scoring table below to assist in planning actions.
 Who?
 When?
-Completed (Initials) Traffic hazard Visitors disembarking coaches at the rear of the museum on Princess Road West.
+Completed (Initials) Traffic hazard Visitors disembarking coaches at The Newarke.
 Hazard with other cars.
 Visitors / School groups minor road accidents.
 Pupils to be always supervised by teacher/adults.
 Adult: Pupil ratios to be always observed.
-3 1 3 Staff arrival / Welcome information on safe arrival and entry into the museum - Main entrance LO PRIOR TO VISIT Slips, trips and falls Trips over equipment/Learning resources not put away.
+1 3 3 Staff arrival / Welcome information on safe arrival and entry into the museum - Main entrance LO PRIOR TO VISIT Slips, trips and falls Trips over equipment/Learning resources not put away.
 Visitors, staff and contractors could trip or fall resulting in physical injury.
 Staff provided with site induction on start and have attended H and S Induction training course.
 2 3 6 Ensure refresher training is available for general health and safety training CSA / LO / Session Leaders Slips over spillages.
-General instructions and procedures in place for housekeeping, spill clearance, recycling, keeping access routes clear, etc. Regular cleaning and monitoring Visitors and staff arriving at the museum.
-Entrances wide enough, ramped and well lit.
-Trips on the stairs.
+Visitors and staff arriving General instructions and procedures in place for housekeeping, spill clearance, recycling, keeping access routes clear, etc. Regular cleaning and monitoring Entrances wide enough, ramped and well at the museum. lit.
+Disabled access throughout.
+Regular checks by customer Service Assistants throughout the day.